krtt/autoware_mini_practice/practice_2/README.md

 ##### Validation
 * `roslaunch practice_2 practice_2.launch`
-* Rviz should open with a visualization of recorded waypoints.
+* Rviz should open with a similar visualization.
+Location information is played from the rosbag, your localization node transfrms them into UTM Zone 35N coordinates, and also waypoint recording is launched.

 ![saved_waypoints_img](doc/saved_waypoints.png)